CS514-F17/SongFinder/specifications/project3.md

 **Pagination (7.5 points)** - On any page that contains a list of results, allow the user to view either 5, 10, or 25 results per page and then use a Next/Previous button or link to go to the next/previous page.

+**Presentation (5 points)** - Present your web application to the class on Monday, 12/4.
+Your solution must be running on your assigned microcloud node and you must have at least the required features implemented.

+**Admin Interface (up to 10 points)** - Create an administrator interface for your application.
+You will need to provide a way for an administrator to log in to your service.
+It is up to you to determine the functionality provided to the administrator.
+Your score on this portion will depend on the sophistication of the interface and functionality.

 ## Submission ##
 You do **not** need to pass any unit tests for this project.
 You *may* remove the code that saves the `MusicLibrary` and the search output to a file.